Accèder directement au contenu

 Course objectives and description

-Aims The objective of the course is to promote better integration of computational approaches into biological and clinical labs and to clinics.
-We aim to help participants to improve interpretation and use of multi-scale data that nowadays are accumulated in any biological or medical lab.
+Aims The objective of the course is to promote better integration of computational approaches into biological and clinical research labs and clinical practice.
+We aim to help participants to understand and use multimodal integration approaches to efficiently exploit the various kinds of data accumulating in most biological or medical laboratories.

-IMaLiS M2 students (exclusively) can further apply for a two week-long computational project (granting 6 ECTS, resp.
-D. Thieffry), based on the content of the article presented during the first week.
+IMaLiS M2 students (exclusively) can further apply for computational project (granting 6 ECTS and taking place during the following weeks), based on the content of the article presented during the first week.

 Assessment